amchavan/alma-datapro-workflow-sandbox/workflow-db-mock/README.md

 Mocks the ALMA Pipeline.
 Usage:
-`pipeline.py [-h] progID ousID exec`
+`pipeline.py [-h] progID ousUID exec`
-where where _progID_ is the ID of the project containing the OUS, _ousID_ is the ID of the OUS that should be processed and _exec_ is the Executive where the pipeline is running.
+where where _progID_ is the ID of the project containing the OUS, _ousUID_ is the ID of the OUS that should be processed and _exec_ is the Executive where the pipeline is running.
 For instance:
 `./pipeline.py 2015.1.00657.S uid://X1/X1/Xb2 EU`

 It simulates processing by waiting a random interval, and 1 in 10 times (randomly) terminates with a processing error.
 Otherwise it create a products directory including a Weblog, a Pipeline report and a number of data products.
 For instance: